 - Were there any pages that underperformed in previous years?

 Sign in to Google Analytics and go to Acquisitions > All Traffic > Channels.
-Look at your website traffic trends from October 1st 2014 until January 21st 2015.
-Compare this data to the previous year and select “ecommerce conversion rate” as your secondary metric:
+Look at your website conversion rate from October 1st 2017 until the end of February 2018.

 This data can help you learn which products or services to promote on the homepage of your website.
 You’ll also gauge an understanding of when the best time to target promotional campaigns and offers that will result in the most conversions is.

 Searches carried out in the winter months will vary greatly to searches conducted in the spring and summer, so keyword analysis is important at this stage.

-For example, if I was looking for a dress in June, I would be more likely to enter the term “summer holiday dresses” or “beach dresses”.
-In contrast, when it comes to October, my search will switch to something along the lines of “christmas party dresses” or “dress for new years eve”.
+For example, if you were looking for a dress in June, you would be more likely to enter the term “summer holiday dresses” or “beach dresses”.
+In contrast, when it comes to October your search will switch to something along the lines of “Christmas party dresses” or “dress for new year’s eve”.
 You can see that a number of clothing retailers are already using such strategies:

 Depending on the nature of your business, seasonal SEO plays an important role in helping you rank for search variations.
 It is vital to ensure you are targeting the right keywords that will drive the most relevant traffic to your website.
 There are a number of keyword research tools you can use to help you identify the best terms to optimise your page for.